Joseph Begins Overhauling Broncos Coaching Staff

 With Phillips leaving, the focus shifts to Joe Woods, who spent the last two seasons coaching Denver’s “No Fly Zone” secondary that produced the No. 1 pass defense each year.

-So, Elway is giving more advice this time around as his head coach hires his staff.
+So, Elway is giving more advice this time around as his head coach hires his staff, and will likely stay more involved going forward.

 “I hope I can help him,” Elway said.
 “With the experience that I’ve had, not only as a player but now in this role I’ve been in as GM, I’m hoping to help him tremendously.
 Vance knows what he wants on offense on his staff and as well as offensively.
 I can give input.
 Ultimately it is Vance’s staff.”